Develop Smart Home Skills for Multiple Languages

-Provide Testing Instructions and Choose the Distribution for Your Skill
+Provide Testing Instructions, Privacy & Compliance and Availability for Your Skill

-The final steps to publishing your skill are to provide test instructions for the certification team, choose where you will distribute your skill and provide descriptive information that displays to the customer in the Alexa app.
+The final steps to publishing your skill are to provide test instructions for the certification team, answer privacy questions, and choose where you will distribute your skill.

-Choose the SELECT ALL option to distribute your skill in all countries where Amazon distributes skills or choose specific countries and regions.
+- Choose the option to distribute your skill in all countries where Amazon distributes skills or choose specific countries and regions.
 The distribution is independent of language – a skill can be available in a particular country even if it does not support languages commonly spoken in that country.